-1. Stick to neutrals for a space-enhancing colour scheme
+1. Stick to neutral hallway decor for a space-enhancing colour scheme

 Create the illusion of a bright, airy space if you are designing a small hallway by sticking to a neutral colour scheme.
-Maximise natural light with white walls, a large mirror and furniture that (almost) blends in to the rest of the scheme if you like the idea of a spacious, minimalist inspired hallway.
+Maximise natural light with white walls, a large mirror and furniture that (almost) blends in to the rest of the scheme if you like the idea of a spacious, minimalist inspired hallway design.
 Find more tips to lighten a dark hallway in our dedicated feature.

-2. Pick a large repeat print for a maximalist hallway
+2. Pick a large repeat print for maximalist hallway designs

-3. Add depth to your hallway with contrasting colours
+3. Add depth to your hallway design with contrasting colours

 If you want to add depth and interest to a hallway, consider interspersing dark shades amongst a lighter scheme.
 If you're worried about a dark colour overwhelming a narrow space, couple with a row of pendant or spotlights to create the illusion of a longer and lighter space.
 A deep sage green or grey are on-trend options that would work nicely.

 4. Inject colour with an accent feature

 If you like the idea of experimenting with bright colours but can't commit to an entire hallway, consider copying this hallway decorating idea and incorporate a happiness-inducing shade into your space with a bold accent feature.
 This might be a stylish runner, a colourful console table or just painted risers.

 5. Choose vintage wallpaper for a period feel

-Vintage-inspired wallpapers are a timeless addition to a period hallway, particularly where natural light is in abundance.
+Vintage-inspired wallpapers are a timeless addition to a period hallway design, particularly where natural light is in abundance.
 Perhaps surprisingly, intricate repeat-patterns can lead to a slightly more subtle finish than a larger print.

-6. Choose a stylish geometric floor for a contemporary feel
+6. Choose a stylish geometric floor for a contemporary hallway idea

-If you want to create a stylish, contemporary feel to your hallway, consider investing in on-trend geometric floor tiles.
+For a really stylish, contemporary hallway decorating idea, consider investing in on-trend geometric floor tiles.
 This clever design creates the illusion of space and complements an otherwise neutral colour scheme.
 Combine with Mid-century furniture if you don't want your hallway to feel overwhelmingly modern.